zhenyuzhang98/zhenyuzhang98.github.io/_pages/blogs.md

 2024
 --------------
+- Sept 10, Tue

+	- Calculated the three local maximum of the Sgr A\* intensity data.

+- Sept 9, Mon

+	- Discussed with Xinyu Wang about the three-ball project.
+Tranferred the Sgr A\* image into data using Python.

 - Sept 8, Sun

-	- Wrote a code for generate hospot movie by the intensity data.
+	- Wrote a code for generate hotspot movie by the intensity data.
 Tried to obtain the intensity data of the EHT Sgr A\* observation.

 - Sept 7, Sat